bookwyrm/html-component-vocabulary/README.md

 </div>
 ```

 Usually `.c-logo` will have no styles on it.
+It is just there for grouping and modifier styling.

 #### Logo for a grid
 ```html